psaxton/docker-koehn-diaspora/compose/README.md

 and user-uploaded images will be placed into Docker volumes; you'll want to back them up.

 You'll also need to configure a web server like Nginx or Apache to provide TLS termination.
-This can be added to the `docker-compose.yml` file or not, depending on your particular environment.
+This can be added directly to the `nginx` container or proxied to it, depending on your particular environment.
 The diaspora server will be available inside the compose environment at `http://diaspora:3000`.
+The `nginx` container will serve static and app content bound to port 8080 by default.
 Some examples are available (on the wiki)[https://wiki.diasporafoundation.org/Installation/Debian/Jessie]
 (look for the section labeled, "Reverse Proxy").

 # Upgrading